General Assessment and Other Services

 This harm-reduction program helps youth and parents address mild to moderate chemical use and abuse through a series of three sessions.
 Sessions include goal setting, identifying challenges and strategies to achieve goals, and education about alcohol, drugs and treatment challenges.

-An option where both the victim(s) and offender(s) have the opportunity to meet face to face to talk about a situation that occurred; the victim can explain how they were impacted so that the offender better grasps the full consequences of their behavior.
-The offender can then apologize and/or the conference creates a mutually agreeable resolution with the assistance of YSB staff.
+The heart of Restorative Justice is about bringing the community together to heal.
+Youth Service Bureau recognizes that it takes a Community to raise a child and unfortunately people make mistakes.
+A mistake does not define who you are, but what you do moving forward does.
+Restorative Justice is a process where both the victim(s) and offender(s) and community members, have the opportunity to meet face to face to talk about the harm that occurred; the victim can explain how they were impacted so that the offender better grasps the full consequences of their behavior.
+The offender can then apologize and/or the conference participants create a safe place, and plan for potentially moving forward.

 YSB partners with local law enforcement to help youth learn about why curfews exist and how they help youth and the community.
 Prior to attending the circle, the youth and a parent or caregiver must meet with a YSB Youth Diversion Specialist.
 Parents are not required to attend the Curfew Circle.